adamcaron/terraform-poc/README.md

 ### GCP

 For Google Cloud Platform, follow [these instructions](https://www.terraform.io/docs/providers/google/index.html) to copy credentials `.json` file into `/data/creds.json`.
+(If running with Docker, Vim is available inside the container to create the file and paste the contents.)
 Load the config on the front end, specify a project name, and a unique instance name.